X-Lemon-X/sdrac_software_low/README.md

     PATH="$HOME/.local/share/arm-none-aebi/bin:$PATH"
 fi
 ```
-4. Restart the pc
+4. Restart the pc or bash

-# Flashing the board
+## Flashing the board
 There are three ways to flash the board:
 1. Using the ST-Link
 2. Using the USB-flash-script (Preferred unless the board was never flashed before)